Liver bird: Modern myths and popular culture

 The modern popularity of the symbol largely dates to 1911, when the Liver Building was built.
 This prominent display of two liver birds rekindled the idea that the liver was a mythical bird that once haunted the local shoreline.
 According to popular legend, they are a male and female pair: the female looking out to sea, watching for the seamen to return safely home, and the male looking in to the city, watching over the seamen's families (or "making sure the pubs are open", as a jocular version has it).
 Local legend also holds that the birds face away from each other, for if they were to mate and fly away, the city would cease to exist.

 Another popular story told about them is that they are chained down, for if they were to fly away the River Mersey would burst its banks and flood the city of Liverpool.
 This is somewhat similar to the mating story.

-An all female rock group from Liverpool called The Liverbirds was active in the '60s.
+An all-female rock group from Liverpool called The Liverbirds were active in the 1960s.
 They moved to Hamburg in 1964, where they were billed as die weiblichen Beatles (the female Beatles).

-During the 1970s, The Liver Birds was the name of a popular British sitcom dealing with two young women in Liverpool, a play on the British slang term "bird" meaning a young woman.
+The Liver Birds is a British sitcom originally broadcast in the 1970s, about two young women in Liverpool.

 The crest of Sir Paul McCartney is a calling liver bird holding a guitar, in reference to his profession and native city.

+In May 2026, a bronze Liver Bird statue was unveiled by University of Liverpool Chancellor Professor Simon Jones at the Taicang Entrepreneur College of Xi’an Jiaotong-Liverpool University, Suzhou, to mark 20 years of partnership between the Universities.
+The statue was created by Shanghai-based artist Ye Qing.